goongoguma/Udemy/Understanding TypeScript/Memo.md

 <h2 id="21">21.
 How Code gets Compiled</h2>

-- TS compiler gives you an erro but it compiles nonetheless.
+- TS compiler gives you an error but it compiles nonetheless.
 - It is saying that 'it might be wrong'.
 - Which means the code still works after it has been compiled.
 - But you can force to TS not work in `tsconfig.json`file.